Synthesized Statistics - Permutations and Combinations

 The easiest kind of counting is done when we are looking to sample from a collection of items with replacement.
 A good example would be choosing a four digit passcode for your smart phone.
 You can pick 4 numbers, and you’re welcome to use any of those numbers more than once.
 That’s what with replacement refers to - being able to choose an item from a collection, replace it, and then choose it again.

-The next type of counting we’ll learn is how to calculate the number of ways to choose groups of size kk from nn items in a particular order.
+The next type of counting we’ll learn is how to calculate the number of ways to choose groups of size from

 This is essentially discussing the number of permutations .
 Here’s a concrete example for when permutations come into play.
 We have a deck of 52 cards.
 How many possible ways can we deal 5 cards?